 The personalities in the story are composites.
 There are no comparable individuals who are directly represented in the movie, but the premise and inspiration which ignited this crazy story did and does continue.
 The game, as it were, is STILL a foot!

 WSJ also published the Tag Agreement drafted and signed as young adults by the Tag Brothers, based upon the rules they followed as children.

-It is the heart to this goofy movie which helps ratchet up Tag above its threadbare premise.
+It is the heart to this goofy movie which helps ratchet Tag above its threadbare premise.

 Another clever and memorable aspect to Tag are the homages to other movie genres.
 A number of schemes are attempted to tag Jerry.
 One plays out like a classic monster movie as the group moves through a foggy forest.
-Another scenario includes Jerry's internal POV as a voice over describing his analysis of their attacks and how he plans to countermand them – much like Downey, Jr.'s Sherlock Holmes.
-Other scenes give nods to Renner's stint as the Bourne Legacy character Aaron Cross as he uses everything from tablecloths to donuts and a walker to thwart his friends and leaps chairs, through windows and around staircases with an agility that his own Hawkeye would have admired.
+Another scenario includes Jerry’s internal POV voice-over describing his analysis of their attacks and how he plans to countermand them – much like Downey, Jr.’s Sherlock Holmes.
+Other scenes give nods to Renner’s stint as the Bourne Legacy character Aaron Cross as he uses everything from tablecloths to donuts and a walker to thwart his friends and leap chairs, through windows and around staircases with an agility that his own Avenger‘s Hawkeye would have admired.

 As ridiculous as this movie is, I could not help but smile at the irresistable charm of grown men letting loose in a spirit of genuine fun with their friends.
 If the quote by Shaw is right, the Tag Brothers will remain eternally young as they keep their bonds of friendship alive.
 And that is a game worth playing.